 Jewelry Regulations and Precious Metal Policies

-One of the most common regulatory frameworks involves hallmarking standards.
-Hallmarks identify the purity of precious metals used in jewelry.
-For example:
+Hallmarking is one of the most common regulatory standards.
+It indicates the purity of precious metals used in jewelry.
+For example, 14K and 18K rose gold contain different percentages of pure gold.

 | Region | Regulatory Authority | Purpose |